cdap-guides/cdap-etl-guide/README.rst

 What You Will Create
 ====================

-.. |DBTableToCDAPHBaseTable| replace:: **Batch Database Table to CDAP HBase Table:**
+.. |DBTableToCDAPTable| replace:: **Batch Database Table to CDAP HBase Table:**
-.. _DBTableToCDAPHBaseTable: DBTableToCDAPHBaseTable
+.. _DBTableToCDAPTable: DBTableToCDAPTable

-- |DBTableToCDAPHBaseTable|_ In this Application, we will export the contents of a Database Table to a CDAP HBase table in Batch.
+- |DBTableToCDAPTable|_ In this Application, we will export the contents of a Database Table to a CDAP HBase table in Batch.

-.. |CDAPHBaseTableToDBTable| replace:: **Batch CDAP HBase Table to Database Table:**
+.. |CDAPTableToDBTable| replace:: **Batch CDAP HBase Table to Database Table:**
-.. _CDAPHBaseTableToDBTable: CDAPHBaseTableToDBTable
+.. _CDAPTableToDBTable: CDAPTableToDBTable

-- |CDAPHBaseTableToDBTable|_ This Application exports the contents of a CDAP HBase Table to a Database Table in Batch.
+- |CDAPTableToDBTable|_ This Application exports the contents of a CDAP HBase Table to a Database Table in Batch.

 .. |StreamToImpala| replace:: **Batch CDAP Stream To Impala:**